graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 var resolver = new FuncFieldResolver(async context => await func(context));
 ```

-Field builder methods have not changed and still require a `Task<T>` return value for asynchronous field resolvers.
+Field builder methods have not changed and still require a `Task<T>` return value for asynchronous field resolver delegates.